1Programm/Scripty/README.md

 sy [scripty-optionals] [command] [command-args]
 ```

-####Scripty-Optionals
+#### Scripty-Optionals
 |Optional|Description|
 |---|---|
 |-i / --info|Prints more debug info when running the command.|
 |-v / --version|Prints the version of scripty and exits.|
 |-h / --help|Prints Help and exits.|

-####Builtin-Commands
+#### Builtin-Commands
 ```
-uninstall (--yes)           -> Uninstall Scripty (--yes forces the uninstallation) update                      -> Update to latest version. modules-add [name] ([dest]) -> Searches in [sy-repositories] for the module [name] and addes the module at the [dest] - path.
+help                        -> Help command. uninstall (--yes)           -> Uninstall Scripty (--yes forces the uninstallation) update                      -> Update to latest version. modules-list                -> Lists all installed modules. modules-add [name] ([dest]) -> Searches in [sy-repositories] for the module [name] and addes the module at the [dest] - path.
                                (If no [dest] is specified it will install the module at [scripty-home]/modules/[name]/) modules-remove [name]       -> Removes the module [name]. modules-update ([name])     -> Updates a module specified by [name].
-If no name is specified it will update all installed modules. modules-list                -> Lists all installed modules. modules-dev                 -> A command to manage the development of a custom module.
-It will start an interactive conversation to help you set up a module or update it. commands-list               -> Lists all installed commands.
+If no name is specified it will update all installed modules. modules-dev                 -> *1 commands-list               -> Lists all installed commands. repos-list                  -> Lists all specified repositories under which new modules will be discovered. repos-add [url]             -> Add a new repository for discovery from [url]. repos-remove [url]          -> Removes a specific repository [url] from discovery.
 ```

+##### *1 [modules-dev]:
+A command to manage the development of a custom module.\
+It will start an interactive conversation to help you set up a module or to update it. \
+You will answer questions which can be answered by either a normal answer or by pressing only enter which takes the default to that question as an answer.